Farama-Foundation/Arcade-Learning-Environment/docs/environments/journey_escape.md

 ## Description

-You must lead all 5 members of JOURNEY through waves of pesky characters and backstage obstacles to the Scarab Escape Vehicle before time runs out.You must also protect $50,000 in concert cash from grasping groupies, photographers, and promoters.
+You must lead all 5 members of JOURNEY through waves of pesky characters and backstage obstacles to the Scarab Escape Vehicle before time runs out.
+You must also protect $50,000 in concert cash from grasping groupies, photographers, and promoters.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=252)